 Task Conditioning Architecture.
-BC-Z (Jang et al., 2021) inputs the task embedding into the ResNet backbone via FiLM (Perez et al., 2018) layers, which apply a learned affine transformation to the intermediate image representations after each residual block.
-BC-Z's task embeddings are either from demonstrations or language.
+Jang et al. (2021) use FiLM (Perez et al., 2018) layers in the ResNet backbone of the policy to input the task embedding (which are either from demonstrations or language).
 Since our policy conditions on both, the main architectural decision was finding the best way to feed task embeddings from multiple modalities into the policy.

 Empirically, a simple approach performed best.
 The demonstration embeddings $z{demo}$ are fed into the policy's ResNet backbone via FiLM, while the language task embeddings $z{lang}$ and robot proprioceptive state (6 joint angles, end-effector xyz coordinates, and gripper open/close state) are concatenated to the output of the spatial softmax layer.
-Our full network architecture is shown in Figure 2, hyperparameters are in Appendix B, and architectural ablations are in Table 8.
+Our full network architecture is shown in Figure 2, and hyperparameters are in Appendix B.

-4.2 Training and Losses
+4.2 TRAINING AND LOSSES